-Help updated October 1st, 2023
+Help updated October 4th, 2024

 Save this page to your favorites as it contains hundreds of hours of detailed information and video instruction on how to care for your Zager guitar.
-This page is updated daily by Mr. Zager personally so you’re getting your information directly from the man who built your guitar.
+This page is updated by Mr. Zager personally so you’re getting your information directly from the man who built your guitar.

 Our family answers all emails in 24 hours or less (usually within 20 minutes if we’re in the shop) so if you did not receive a response it means we didn’t receive your email or OUR email is in the spam/promotions folder of YOUR email system.
 Email systems often block our emails or toss them in your spam and promotions folders so be sure to check those places.
 If you can’t find a response call us direct at 402-770-7747

 This week we’re including a free lifetime membership to the entire Zager Guitar Video Lesson Library with all guitar orders.
-If you purchased a guitar simply follow this link and you will be set up with a lifetime membership. http://www.zagerguitarlessons.com/freelessonstrial-4200
+If you purchased a guitar simply follow this link and you will be set up with a lifetime membership http://www.zagerguitarlessons.com/freelessonstrial-4200

 If you ordered a model that is in stock your guitar will get sent to Mr. Zager for his final inspection and will ship within 72 hours.
-If you ordered Saturday or Sunday, your guitar will ship within 72 hours after that.
+If you ordered Saturday or Sunday, your guitar will ship within 72 hours starting on Monday.
 As soon as it ships FedEx will email your tracking info.
 Be sure to check your spam and promotions folders in your email as those FedEx emails often get sent there.
 Rest assured we insure our packages personally and also through FedEx so if anything happens to your package, we simply send you a brand-new guitar.

 If you ordered over a weekend or holiday your guitar will not ship until Monday or the next business day when Mr. Zager can get to the shop to inspect your guitar.
 Be sure to check your spam and promotions folders in your email as FedEx emails often get sent there.
 Depending on where you’re located it will take 4-5 business days to receive your package.
 Rest assured we insure our packages personally and also through FedEx so if anything happens to your package, we simply send you a brand-new guitar.

 If the model you bought is finished, we ship in 72 hours or less.
-If you purchased Friday night, over the weekend or during a holiday that begins the following Monday.
+If you purchased Friday night, over the weekend or during a holiday, the process begins the following Monday.
 If the model you bought was a “pre order” it means Mr. Zager’s still finishing your guitar and there will be a shipping date in red text on the model page.
 There are also situations where Mr. Zager finds a problem during his final inspection at which point he will have to start on a new guitar that can set the process back several days.
-If you continue to see no tracking please contact us at help@zager.com and rest assured we will take care of you.
+If you continue to see no tracking please contact us at [email protected] and rest assured we will take care of you.

 Heat is rarely an issue for woods and guitars.
 Cold can be a problem but only when it’s below zero.
 The only time we recommend delaying opening your package is if your guitar arrives in subzero temperatures.
 If this happens, we recommend leaving your package in your living room for 2 hours, then opening it.
 This allows the woods and fresh finish to acclimate to the indoor temperature.
 Rest assured we insure our packages twice, personally and also through FedEx, so if anything happens to your guitar we simply send you a brand-new one.